Wyatt Earp: Stagecoach robbers kill two

 Tensions increased between the Earps and both the Clantons and McLaurys through 1881.
 Three Cowboys attempted to rob a Kinnear & Company stagecoach on March 15, 1881, at 10:00 pm, which was reportedly carrying $26,000 in silver bullion.
 The amount of bullion that the stagecoach actually carried is questioned by modern researchers because it would have weighed about 1600 lb; the value of silver at the time was $1 an ounce – a significant weight for a team of horses.
 According to Wells Fargo agent John Q. Jackson, a stagecoach typically carried an Express Box containing bullion weighing only 100 to 150 lb.

 The holdup took place near Benson, during which the robbers killed driver Eli "Budd" Philpot and passenger Peter Roerig.
 The Earps and a posse tracked the men down and arrested Luther King, who confessed that he had been holding the reins while Bill Leonard, Harry "The Kid" Head, and Jim Crain robbed the stage.
-They arrested King, and Sheriff Johnny Behan escorted him to jail, but somehow King walked in the front door and out the back door.
+They arrested King, and Sheriff Johnny Behan escorted him to jail, but somehow King walked in through the front door and out the back.

 During the hearing into the gunfight at the O.K.
 Corral, Wyatt testified that he offered Ike Clanton and Frank McLaury the $3,600 in Wells Fargo reward money ($1,200 per robber) in return for information about the identities of the three robbers.
 He testified that he had other motives for his plan; he hoped that arresting the murderers would boost his chances for election as Cochise County sheriff.
 He told the court that he had taken the extra step of obtaining a second copy of a telegram for Clanton from Wells Fargo, ensuring that the reward applied for capturing the killers dead or alive.
 According to testimony given by Wyatt and Virgil, both McLaury and Clanton agreed to provide information to assist in capturing Leonard, Head, and Crain, but they never had a chance to fulfill the agreement.
 All three suspects were killed when attempting other robberies.

 In his testimony at the court hearing, Clanton said that Earp did not want to capture the men but to kill them.
 He told the court that Earp wanted to conceal his family's involvement in the Benson stage robbery and had sworn him to secrecy, and that Morgan Earp had confided in him that he and Wyatt had "piped off $1,400 to Doc Holliday and Bill Leonard", who were supposed to be on the stage the night when Bud Philpot was killed.
 Clanton told the court, "I was not going to have anything to do with helping to capture ..." and then he corrected himself "... kill Bill Leonard, Crane, and Harry Head."
 Clanton denied having any knowledge of the Wells Fargo telegram confirming the reward money.